 - plastic bag (for wet things to go home in)

 And, I keep an extra outfit in the trunk of my car.
 I have been thrown up on more than once over the years, so now I always have a back up.

 Meal Prep is Your Friend

 Lunches are always on the fly once school starts and dinners are sometimes thrown out the window too because there just isn’t enough energy at the end of the day.

 Last summer we cooked big meals in the weeks leading up to the start of school and froze little meals in freezable and microwavable containers.
 For each family meal we cooked, I was able to prepare five lunches (a whole week).
 I was able to store up almost two months of school lunches.

 I use other breaks to top up my lunches.
-I use glass containers I bought at Costco and have a box that I keep all the containers inside the deep freeze.
+Costco has glass containers that I use to store lunches in my freezer.
 If you are going to be using school microwaves, sanitize your hands after touching the door or buttons and before you touch your container.